BaiyeYuqi/chatbot_new/README.md

   ![Image text](https://github.com/BaiyeYuqi/chatbot_new/blob/Gui-and-sockets-finished/img/1553551440(1).jpg)

-  * use one of the language toolkits to improve the correctness of matching, which is WordNetLemmatize that can restore word trunk
+  * use one of the language toolkits to improve the correctness of matching, which is WordNetLemmatize that can restore word trunk, and  use the cosine_similarity tool to match the best similarity question, also use the Tfidvecrorizer to classify the question

   ![Image text](https://github.com/BaiyeYuqi/chatbot_new/blob/Gui-and-sockets-finished/img/1553551518(1).jpg)